aj3423/joy-typing/README.md

 ## How it works
 **1. The Mode concept**

  The idea comes from Vim, it can be configured to have multiple modes: *normal*, *speech*, *motion control*.
+For example, hold down the shoulder button ZR to enter gyro mode and you can rotate it to move the mouse cursor, release it to get back to normal mode.

-The Joy-Con has a very limited number of buttons, but the same button can trigger different actions in different modes, hence it's greatly extended.
+ The Joy-Con has a very limited number of buttons, but the same button can trigger different actions in different modes.
+As there are more than 20 buttons on both side, 20 buttons an be configured to 20 modes, so in theory there are 400 buttons that can trigger different actions.
+Just bind some most used actions like <esc>, <enter> to the 20 buttons for the default mode.

 **2. Word Mapping**

- Words can be mapped to different actions like:
+ Speech words can be mapped to different actions like:
  - Replacement: `dash` -> `-`, `twenty twenty two` -> `2022`
  - Decoration: `snake hello world` -> `hello_world`, `camel hello world` -> `helloWorld`
  - Hotkey: `control alt delete` -> `task explorer launched`